 Final Words on Grid Systems for Graphic Designers

 The 4 grids above are the main types of grids you’ll encounter.
-Each has a different function as far as holding content and choosing the right grid to use should come down to the content for your specific project.
+Each has a different function in holding content and choosing the right grid to use should come down to the content for your specific project.

 Hopefully everything above has helped you understand that grids come in different varieties and more importantly when you might choose one grid type over another.
 Each can be the appropriate choice for a website as each allows for variety within the grid.
 If you currently work with grids which type of grid you use most frequently?